Great River Region

 Cars are divided into categories and classes.
 Classes separate cars by performance, so that Neons compete against Civics and not against Corvettes.
 Class listings are found in the SCCA Solo Rulebook.
 Categories separate cars according to their level of preparation.
 There are 4 main car preparation levels.

-Stock class is for unmodified street vehicles.
+Street category is for street vehicles and is very limited concerning modifications.
 The rules allow you to use certain aftermarket parts for wearable items.
-Replacement shocks, brake pads, plugs/wires and air filters are 'free'.
-Any wheel can be used as long as it's the same diameter and width as stock and has the stock offset within +/-.25 inch.
-You may replace the front sway bar and use a cat back exhaust.
+Replacement shocks, brake pads, plugs/wires and air filters are allowed.
+Any wheel can be used as long as it's within an inch of the stock diameter, has the same width as stock and has an offset within +/-.25 inch of stock.
+Tires must be DOT approved with a tread wear rating of more than 140 for 2014, and 200 for 2015.
+You may substitute, add or remove either the front or rear anti-roll bar, but not both in tandem.
+It is permitted to use a cat-back exhaust.
 You may not use a chip, headers, cone type air filter or cut/replace/lower your suspension springs.
+Track alignments are allowed, as long as the suspension is capable of adjustments in stock form.

 Street Prepared uses the Stock rules and allows further modifications.
 Aftermarket clutches, computer chips, cone filters, lowered springs, fender flares, strut bars, any wheel size, camber plates, torque arms, panhard bars, headers, LSD's and underdrive pulleys are all allowed.
 You may not overbore the engine past .0472 inch, use an alternate cam or turbocharger.